caleorourke/skim/index.md

 # Installation

-__How to install and add runtime dependencies.__
+The following is a "how to" for installing {{site.github.title}} and adding runtime dependencies.

 1. Go into the root directory for {{site.github.title}}.
-2. Run the command to install Bundler.
+2. Run `gem install bundler` to install Bundler.
 3. Run `bundle install` to load the runtime dependencies.

 ```bash